ahmedmusaad/NVD-Alerts/README.md

 # NVD-Alerts
-A small script that will send you a daily summary of new CVEs based on a list of predefined vendors.
+A small script that will send you a daily summary of new CVEs based on a list of predefined terms.

 ## Why?

 Part of my daily job is to keep an eye on new vulnerabilities and part of that is sifting through the NIST NVD feeds.
 Going through those feeds can be exhausting and time-consuming as they contain a lot of information that might not be relevant to our work at all.

-I wrote this script to parse the NVD Recent Feed and analyze the information extracted from it to check if a certain CVE is of interest to me or not (based on a list of vendors).
+I wrote this script to parse the NVD Recent Feed and analyze the information extracted from it to check if a certain CVE is of interest to me or not (based on a list of terms).
 Once the analysis part is done, the script uses Mailgun services to email me a concise message with CVE IDs which I need to check.

 ## Requirements